scot-taylor-ibm/retrieve-and-rank-java/README.md

 # Retrieve and Rank Demo app
 The IBM Watson™ Retrieve and Rank service helps users find the most relevant information for their queries by using a combination of search and machine learning algorithms to detect "signals" in the data.
-Developers load their data into the service, which is built on top of Apache Solr.
-They then can train a machine learning model with known results, and use the model to provide improved results to their end users.
+You load your data into the service, which is built on top of Apache Solr, and train a machine learning model.
+Then use the trained model to provide improved results to users.

 View a [demo](http://retrieve-and-rank-demo.mybluemix.net/rnr-demo/dist/index.html#/) of this app.

 ## How it works
 This application uses publicly available test data called the [Cranfield collection](http://ir.dcs.gla.ac.uk/resources/test_collections/cran/).
-The collection contains abstracts of aerodynamics journal articles, a set of questions about aerodynamics, and indicators of how relevant an article is to a question.
+The collection contains abstracts of aerodynamics journal articles, a set of questions about aerodynamics, and labels to mark how relevant an article is to a question.
 Some questions are not used as training data, which means that you can use them to validate the performance of the trained ranker.
 This subset of questions are are used in the demo.

 Give it a try!
 Click this button to fork into IBM DevOps Services and deploy your own copy of this application on Bluemix."